ShuhuaGao/geppy/docs/source/overview.rst

 What's next?
 =================================
 This primer introduces the most common features of *geppy*, but there are a lot more to explore.
+You can first check how to apply these features in practice by going through the example on `Boolean function identification <../../../examples/sr/Boolean_function_identification.ipynb>`_ using GEP with *geppy*, which is commented in details.

-You can refer to :ref:`tutorial_example` to learn about *geppy* application in different fields of GEP.
+After that, you can refer to :ref:`tutorial_example` to learn more about *geppy* applications in different fields of GEP.
 More importantly, the documentation of all the public interfaces of *geppy* can be found at :ref:`lib_ref`.